ml4ai/tomcat/_sources/installation.md.txt

 Running experiments
 -------------------

-To run an experiment, run the following command from the `tomcat` directory.
+To run an experimental session, run the following command from the `tomcat` directory.

     ./tools/run_session

-The data from the experiment will be saved in a folder whose name contains a timestamp corresponding to the start of the experiment, of the form
+The data from the session will be saved in the folder:

     tomcat/data/participant_data/<session_id>